kube-logging/logging-operator/docs/Readme.md

 ---

 ## Scaling
-In high scaling infrastructure the monitoring/logging components are also under huge pressure.
-The typical sign of this overload is when the fluentd can not handle its buffer directory size growth for a significant time.
-In this case, we can scaleup the [component.](./crds.md#Scaling).
+In a large scale infrastructure the logging components can easily get under high pressure as well.
+The typical sign of this is when `fluentd` can not handle its buffer directory size growth for more then the configured or calculated (timekey + timekey_wait) flush interval.
+In this case, we can scale out the [fluentd statefulset](./crds.md#Scaling).

 ## Requirements
 ### Software